 Ethyl alcohol is a depressant and psychotic drug that adversely impacts the body, brain, and emotional behavior.

 Those who consume alcohol may experience mood swings, depression, and a general lack of emotional control.

 In these situations, individuals who have become dependent on alcohol may believe they cannot function properly without alcohol and feel a consistent compulsion to drink to feel better.

 - Hormonal imbalances (mood swings)

 - Physical withdraw symptoms

-Those who are able to identify the issue and attempt to withdraw from alcohol abuse may experience a number of negative reactions aside from the emotional toll that goes along with removing a dependency such as alcohol.
+Those who identify the issue and attempt to withdraw from alcohol abuse may experience several adverse reactions aside from the emotional toll that accompanies removing a dependency such as alcohol.

-It is highly recommended that they seek professional help as trying to go cold turkey and eliminate alcohol can have adverse effects such as severe depression, anxiety, brain damage and even death.
+Going cold turkey and eliminating alcohol can have adverse effects such as severe depression, anxiety, brain damage, and even death.

-While the treatment phase can be very difficult it may be necessary for ones health and well being.
+While the treatment phase can be challenging, it may be necessary for one’s health and well-being.

-Aside from treatment some individuals may also seek the aid of a group or therapist to help them deal with their psychological dependence and change their thoughts on alcohol consumption.
+Aside from treatment, some individuals may also seek a group or therapist’s aid to help them deal with their psychological dependence and change their thoughts on alcohol consumption.